-MSIST students take a total of 11, 3-credit courses: 7 core and 4 electives.
+MSIST students take a total of 11 3-credit courses comprising seven core courses and four electives.
 An additional 3-6 credits of foundation courses may be required; an advisor determines waiver eligibility.
-Students may customize their 4 elective courses by selecting a focus ranging from the managerial aspects of IT to the highly technical and complex components of IT projects and systems.
+Students may customize their four elective courses by selecting a focus ranging from the managerial aspects of IT to the highly technical and complex components of IT projects and systems.
 They may study part-time or full-time, on-campus or online.
 Advisors consult with students to create a program completion plan that best suits their needs.

 Students typically complete degree requirements in the following time frames:

 - Full-Time: 18-24 months

 - All 7 Core Courses (6 plus the capstone course) = 21 credits

 - 4 Electives (either 4 technical or 4 managerial, or a combination of the two, for a total of 4 electives) = 12 credits

 |Foundation Courses*||Must be completed, if required the first year of the program|

 Please note: Students needing content from both core courses may either take both courses or 6200.
 If only one content area is needed, students may take either the one needed or 6200.